How To Keep Ticks Away From Your Peoria Property

 Identifying Ticks Around Your Peoria Home

-In Peoria, there are three main types of ticks that you are likely to encounter.
+There are three main types of ticks in Peoria that you are likely to encounter.
 We list these below in addition to the diseases that present a risk of spreading:

 In general, ticks like to hang out in moist, shady areas.
 They do not enjoy being out in the open or in direct sunlight and prefer to hide in fairly secluded areas such as tall grasses, retaining walls, and bushes.